 How we build is just as important as what we build.
 Habitat houses are built with a contribution of five hundred volunteer hours of “sweat equity” labor on the part of the soon to be Homeowner.
 By investing themselves in the building process, Habitat families gain self-reliance, self-esteem and new skills.

-By investing time, money, materials, and their expertise ,Habitat volunteers, donors and business partners gain new relationships, which extend far beyond the immediate impact of building homes.
+Working side-by-side with Habitat families, countless volunteers and sponsors invest time, money, materials, and their expertise into building affordable homes.
+Habitat volunteers, donors and business partners gain new relationships, which extend far beyond the immediate impact of building a house together.
 Habitat brings together people from all walks of life, with varied skills and economic backgrounds to achieve a common goal of service to others.

 Families who are successful in completing the requirements for a Habitat Home receive a no-interest mortgage on a house built to accommodate their family size and budget.
 A decent place to live and an affordable mortgage create a situation where homeowners can save money, invest in education, pursue opportunity and have more financial stability.